Pink Bourbon Coffee Lactic Washed

 Luis began an arduous mission to convert the entire farm to exotic and rare coffee varieties.
 They built the infrastructure they needed to process coffee in exceptional ways.
 They are now infamous in the specialty coffee business in Colombia.
 They are masters of agronomy and experimental processing.
 At Villa Betulia you’ll find over 30 rare varietals of coffee including a few we at Rigby Roastery had never heard of before.

 Dwarf Yellow Bourbon, Dwarf Gesha, Red Gesha, Red Leaf, Red Bourbon, Yellow Gesha, Yellow Bourbon, Chilli Bourbon, Maracaturra, Wush Wush, Sidra, Colombia, Striped Bourbon, Liberica, Caturron, Papayo, Sidra, Tabi, Java, Caturra, Typica, Maragogype, Maragesha, Pacamara, Castillo, Mokka… and of course Pink Bourbon.
 This is the varietal Luis is most well known for.
-He teamed up with exporter Cofinet.
+He has since teamed up with exporter Cofinet.

 Now he is a favorite of baristi and coffee roasters all over the world.
 That includes two time National Canadian Barista Champion and World Barista Championship finalist, Cole Torode.
 We purchased this lot through his company, Forward Coffee.